Pulitzer prize winning playwright

 August Wilson was a Pulitzer Prize winning playwright whose most famous work was a series of plays called The Pittsburgh Cycle.
 He won the Pulitzer Prize in 1985 for Fences – which also received a Tony Award – and in 1990 for The Piano Lesson.

-Fences was recognised further for the recent production featuring Denzel Washington and Viola Davis with three Tony Awards in 2010 for Best Revival of a Play, Best Performance by an Actor in a Play and Best Performance by an Actress in a Play.
+Fences was recognized further for the recent production featuring Denzel Washington and Viola Davis with three Tony Awards in 2010 for Best Revival of a Play, Best Performance by an Actor in a Play and Best Performance by an Actress in a Play.

 The Pittsburgh Cycle